bwt-dev/bwt/README.md

 #### `GET /address/:address/txs`
 #### `GET /scripthash/:scripthash/txs`
+#### `GET /hd/:fingerprint/:index/txs`

-Get the list of all transactions in the history of the address/scripthash.
+Get the list of all transactions in the history of the provided address, scripthash or hd key.

 <details><summary>Expand...</summary><p></p>